ArieeSetiawan/birthday-reminder-service/readme.md

 - System runs continuously (no long offline period handling)
 - Email delivery is assumed to succeed when SMTP is configured
 - One active birthday job per user is sufficient
+- Duplicate job execution is tolerated and prevented via state-based idempotency

 ---

 ### ⚠️ Limitations

-- No retry mechanism for failed email delivery
+- Basic retry mechanism for failed email delivery (limited attempts, no backoff strategy or persistence guarantees)
 - No dead-letter queue for failed Agenda jobs
 - No distributed locking across multiple workers (possible duplicate scheduling in rare edge cases)
 - No observability system (e.g. Grafana, CloudWatch)